2006 Penn State Nittany Lions football team

 The 2006 Penn State Nittany Lions football team represented the Pennsylvania State University in the 2006 NCAA Division I FBS football season.
 The team's head coach was Joe Paterno.
 It played its home games at Beaver Stadium in University Park, Pennsylvania.

+The season began with the Nittany Lions ranked #19 in the AP and Coaches preseason polls.
+The team dropped out of the rankings with losses to Notre Dame and Ohio State, but finished the season ranked #25 in the Coaches Poll and #24 in the AP Poll with a final record of 9–4.

 Preseason

 The team had key losses due to graduation, including Michael Robinson, Tamba Hali, Alan Zemaitis, Anwar Phillips, Calvin Lowry, and Ethan Kilmer.
 Paul Posluszny and offensive tackle Levi Brown decided to return to the team for the 2006 season, despite speculation both players would enter the NFL draft.
 Posluszny and star receiver Derrick Williams returned from injuries that caused them to miss time in 2005.

 Paul Posluszny and Levi Brown were elected co-captains of the football team for 2006.
 Posluszny becomes the team's first two-time captain since 1969.
 Posluszny was also named the 2006 Big Ten and consensus national pre-season Defensive Player of the Year.

 Penn State was ranked No. 19 in both the AP and Coaches college football preseason polls.